Pantoprazole – effects, side effects, intake and dosage

 Many patients use pantoprazole if they have stomach problems or heartburn.
 However, there are a number of other treatment options for these diseases that are considered an alternative to the pantoprazole tablet.

 Adjustment of the diet for example can have a very positive impact.
 Heartburn is mostly promoted by alcohol consumption, smoking cigarettes and coffee consumption.
 Also fatty foods exacerbate the symptoms.
 A complete absence of these foods or a reduction in the amount consumed helps many patients to alleviate the symptoms.
-We offer **therapy with a certified nutritionist **designed to help you get your digestion back under control.
-Click here for more information about our range of therapies.

 If the heartburn occurs predominantly at night, sleeping with a raised upper body - for example by placing a pillow under it - can also provide relief.